nerdoutlook/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 3. The third script changes the working directory to user's home directory
 ### 4. The fourth script displays the content of the current directory in long format
 ### 5. The fifth file displays the content of the current folder, (including hidden files starting with .)
+### 6. The sixth file displays the content of the current folder in long formant, with user and group IDs displayed numerically, (including hidden files starting with .)